KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 REFS is intended to fully replace the following legacy NCEP ensemble systems on October 14, 2026:
 - **HREF** (High-Resolution Ensemble Forecast)
 - **SREF** (Short-Range Ensemble Forecast)
-- **NARRE** (North American Rapid Refresh Ensemble) — **on the authority of PNS 25-41 only.** SCN 26-47 does not name NARRE in either its subject line or its body, through the AAB update of September 9, 2026.
-The replacement is signalled but not formally scheduled.
+- **NARRE** (North American Rapid Refresh Ensemble) — **already retired ahead of REFS.** **NARRE was already retired, separately and earlier.** The North American Rapid Refresh Time-Lagged Ensemble (NARRE-TL) was decommissioned on or about **January 7, 2026** under [NWS SCN 25-87](https://www.weather.gov/media/notification/pdf_2025/scn25-87_EMC_services_termination.pdf), which terminated the system and removed its data from NOMADS and FTPPRD.
+That is why NARRE is absent from SCN 26-47: it was gone nine months before the RRFSv1 cutover.
+PNS 25-41's grouping of NARRE into the RRFSv1 retirement wave was overtaken by events.
+REFS therefore takes over a role that had been vacant since January 2026, rather than displacing a running system.

 Compared to the legacy systems:
 - REFS extends forecasts to **60 hours** (HREF ran to 48 hours)